faizafai/Restaurant-Staffing---Cost-Saving-Analysis/README.md

 This project analyzes the staffing adequacy and profitability of two restaurant locations: Stavanger and Sandnes.
 The primary goal is to help the restaurant management evaluate whether the restaurants are appropriately staffed and identify opportunities for cost savings.
 The project also provides an analysis of product profitability and low-margin products to suggest potential cost-cutting measures.

+## Data Source
+The data used in this analysis was obtained from a job assessment.

+## Datasets

+The following sheets of the Excel file are included in the project:
+- `Sales`: Includes sales information for the restaurant's products.
+- `Timesheet`: Contains employee shift data for the Stavanger and Sandnes locations.
+- `dimEmployee`: Contains IDs and names of employees.
+- `dimProduct`: Contains product names and IDs.

 ## Project Workflow

 ### 1. **Required Libraries**